 Chihuahuan Desert Nature Center

-A quick ride north of Alpine is the Chihuahuan Desert Nature Center, a facility established by the Chihuahuan Desert Research Institiute.
-This 500-acre family friendly facility is an interesting blend of informative exhibits and programs, a greenhouse and botanical center, and picturesque hikes featuring spectacular views of the Davis Mountains.
-The Center is open regularly Monday through Saturday.
-For more information on exhibits or hiking, visit www.cdri.org or call the Center at (432) 364-2499.
+A quick ride north of Alpine is the Chihuahuan Desert Nature Center, a facility established by the Chihuahuan Desert Research Institute.
+This 500-acre family and dog friendly facility is an interesting blend of informative exhibits and programs.
+You will discover an 18 acre botanical garden with a 1/2 mile trail through a diverse collection of labeled native plants, a cactus museum greenhouse and several miles of picturesque hikes with spectacular views of the Davis Mountains.
+CDRI is open seven days a week through Labor Day weekend.
+Check their website for hours of operation and information on exhibits or hiking, visit www.cdri.org or call CDRI at (432) 364-2499.

 Rocks & Gems